zydou/arti/doc/dev/notes/state-management-cli.md

        If the public part of the identity key is available, this command also prints the corresponding .onion address before exiting:

-         Cannot generate new identity for service "shallot": an identity key already exists
+         Cannot generate new hidden service with nickname "shallot": an identity key already exists
            wrxdvcaqpuzakbfww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.onion